 It’s true that nearby retail clinics often have set prices for services and offer lower costs than other health care options.
 But a visit to your local primary care doctor for a flu shot, checkup, or diagnosis might not cost you as much as you think.

 AFM accepts a wide variety of insurance plans at both our primary care offices and urgent care locations so patients aren’t limited in the care they can receive.
 We also try to keep costs down by providing preventative care that keeps patients out of hospitals.
 And of course, accurately recording and referencing patient details in our shared electronic medical record (EMR) system helps us cut down on expensive redundancies and extra tests.

 Many of our locations also offer access to affordable prescriptions through onsite pharmacies – helping you avoid an extra trip and get the right medicine at the right price.
 Plus, getting a flu shot from one of our primary providers is completely free under most insurance plans.
 And with our Saturday flu shot clinics, you don’t even have to pay for an office visit.

 Oftentimes, people decide to visit drugstore pharmacies and clinics due to the convenience factor.
 And with walk-in accessibility, extended hours, and abundant locations, it’s no wonder.

 At AFM, we value every aspect of patient care and want to ensure complete consistency in your health journey.
 Which is why we do our best to make high-quality, hometown health care as accessible and convenient as possible.
 Get your flu shot, general checkups, and even urgent medical needs met with:

-- Saturday flu shot clinics – for all-day access to the right immunizations for patients of all ages
+- Flu shot clinics – for all-day access to the right immunizations for patients of all ages

 - Accessible urgent care locations – open to existing patients and the general public, with extended weekday and weekend hours and no appointments necessary